PhucXDoan/SDL_Boids/README.md

 # SDL\_Boids

-An SDL implementation of a simulation of boids.
-The project depends on SDL2.
-The development libraries can be downloaded from their site.
-Extract and place `include` and `lib` into the `W:` directory of the project so the build can link against the SDL libraries and header files and so the program can also find the `.dll`.
-Initalization of the shell can be done through `W:\misc\shell.bat` and building with `W:\misc\build.bat` using `cl`.
+An SDL implementation of boids.

+To build, the development library of SDL2 is required in order to perform linking.
+A folder named `SDL2` at the root directory of the project is needed.
+The folder should contain the `include` and `lib` folders from the extracted development libary.
+Use `W:\misc\shell.bat` to initialize the development environment and `W:\misc\build.bat` to build with `msvc`.